The internet has provided millions of creative people an outlet to share their talent and actually get paid to draw.

 More than anything, you’ll need to invest your time.

 Clients need to see your work.
 Unfortunately, building a portfolio takes time.
-But if you’re passionate enough, you’d be surprised how easy it is to fill up a page of art work, which could ultimately be the reason for fans to follow you, or clients to discover your talent.
+But if you’re passionate enough, you’d be surprised how easy it is to fill up a page with artwork, which could ultimately be the reason for fans to follow you, or clients to discover your talent.